google/zetasql/docs/graph-gql-functions.md

 In GQL, a horizontal aggregate function is an aggregate function that summarizes the contents of exactly one array-typed value.
-Because a horizontal aggregate function does not need to aggregate vertically across rows like a traditional aggregate function, you can use it like a normal function expression.
+Because a horizontal aggregate function doesn't need to aggregate vertically across rows like a traditional aggregate function, you can use it like a normal function expression.
 Horizontal aggregates are only allowed in certain syntactic contexts: `LET`, `FILTER` statements or `WHERE` clauses.